 Many personal finance bloggers provide net worth, income and expense, and goal updates each month for their financial situation.
 Some of these bloggers go in-depth into the details and are fully transparent, while others will tell you at a high level their net worth and how it changed during the month.

-I love transparency, and each month, I post a blogging income and traffic report sharing my blog statistics, but I haven’t done an in-depth personal finance update since last July.
+I love transparency, and I’m a big fan of blogging income and traffic tracking, as well as sharing in-depth personal finance updates.

 What gets measured, gets managed; this is a philosophy of mine and I want to show you how I’ve done it in recent years to inspire you to become better financially.